m-chepsy/alx-zero_day/0x03-git/README.md

 ## ALX School
-This is a non blank README
+ALX School is so cool!